 However, the BCG matrix can be employed by any business, large or small, as its logic can be applied to prioritizing customer segments, products, services, marketing channels, markets (GEO), and brands.

-We will also be using the Semrush Market Explorer tool to gather all the necessary market data to build up a BCG matrix for Elon Musk, who, let’s imagine, wants to see if he should prioritize Tesla over SpaceX, SolarCity, or OpenAI.
+Let’s return to the Semrush Market Explorer tool to gather all the necessary market data to build up a BCG matrix.
+For this example, let’s say Elon Musk wants to see if he should prioritize Tesla over SpaceX, SolarCity, or OpenAI.

 Side note: Of course, with companies like Tesla who are publicly listed on stock markets, we can rely on their annual reports to do the measurements.
 As for companies like OpenAI, we can only rely on external tools that gather various market data to spot and interpret some trends.
-In Market Explorer’s case, traffic growth numbers can potentially indicate a rising interest in the product/business category, and traffic share can imply market share.
+In Market Explorer’s case, traffic growth numbers can potentially indicate a rising interest in the product or

-1. Collect all the necessary market growth and market share data
+1. Collect market growth and market share data

-Running Tesla, SolarCity and OpenAI through the tool to get a similar analysis, we discovered that:
+Running Tesla, SolarCity, Starlink, and and SpaceX through the tool to get a similar analysis, we discovered that:

 - Within the electric vehicle market, Tesla’s traffic increased by 20% YoY, while it takes the top spot with regard to traffic share worldwide.